niravcodes/niravcodes.github.io/_posts/2019-02-12-how-premature-optimization-cost-me-half-a-day.md

 date: 2019-02-12 17:11:38 +0000

 ---
-I have been programming in 8-bit AVRs exclusively for some time to make things like huge Dot-Matrix Displays, self-balancing robots and DACs.
+I have been programming in 8-bit AVRs exclusively for some time to make things like huge dot-matrix displays, self-balancing robots and DACs.
 And as it turns out, I have been unwittingly picking up the conventions specific to embedded programming and 8-bit devices.

 The one that cost me some amount of consternation lately is the habit of using `unsigned char` instead of `int` when I can.
 On 8-bit AVRs, this is an important thing to do because they have extremely limited memories (counted in bytes!).
 It doesn't help that I often select the cheapest and least powerful chip in my box to do a job (which, incidentally, means that I find myself programming for the 8051 much often than I'd like).